Guardians of the Galaxy Vol. 2: Cast

 An ancient Celestial who is Quill's father.
 Russell portrays an avatar of Ego who is more traditionally seen in the comics in his "Living Planet" form.
 Pratt suggested Russell for the role, and Russell appreciated why he was wanted after seeing Pratt's performance in the first film, feeling, "That's my kinda guy.
 I know where that kind of goof comes from".
 He added, "I bring the right things [from previous roles]...
 I connected the dots from some of the things I've done in the past".
 Pratt felt Quill would know what Kurt Russell looks like and should point out that Ego looks like Russell, but Gunn rejected the idea.
 Ego replaces Quill's original comic book father J'son, and was allowed to be used in the film after 20th Century Fox reached a deal with Marvel Studios to return Ego's film rights in exchange for changing the power set of Negasonic Teenage Warhead, whom Fox wanted to use in Deadpool (2016).
-Gunn originally thought Marvel held the rights to Ego and stated that, had the deal with Fox not been made, there was "no back up plan, and it would [have been] nearly impossible to just drop another character in" given the extensive work done surrounding the character.
+Gunn originally thought Marvel held the rights to Ego and stated that, had the deal with Fox not been made, it would have been nearly impossible to replace Ego with another character, given the extensive work done surrounding the character without any contingency plan.
 For the film's opening sequence, set in 1980 Missouri, Aaron Schwartz served as facial reference for the young Ego.